 - Recycling Resources for a Green Decluttering Mission!

 Ask the store associates when you shop if they recycle spent gift cards.
-Many will take them back right at the register and send them off for recycling.
-They know how to recycle gift cards better than consumers and will have better access to recycling facilities.
+Many major retailers will take them back right at the register or offer a mail-in program so they can be recycled.